えいたんごクイズ

 覚え方のコツ Memory Tip

 Picture a traveling performer in the Middle Ages, moving from castle to market with a small instrument and a song.
-A minstrel is connected with both music and storytelling, not just ordinary performance.
-It feels old-fashioned and literary, close to words like `bard` or `troubadour`.
+A minstrel is easier to remember if you connect it with both music and storytelling, not just one.
+Think: a bard is more poet-like, but a minstrel feels more like a live entertainer.

 例文